 The administrative expenses of SoundExchange are paid first with interest income earned and then through an administrative charge applied to royalties available for distribution in the form of an Administrative Rate.
 SoundExchange expresses its Administrative Rate as a fraction, the numerator of which is the Total Annual Expenses less Annual Interest Earned on Investments and the denominator of which is Total Annual Royalties Received.
 If SoundExchange's Administrative Rate is less than 20%, SoundExchange shall pay the difference between its Administrative Rate and 20% to repay the principal and interest outstanding on the Promissory Note entered into with the Recording Industry Association of America, Inc. ("RIAA") for the repayment of costs incurred in the initial arbitrations to establish rates and terms for preexisting subscription services and eligible nonsubscription transmission services.
-For Fiscal Year 2004, SoundExchange repaid \$415,685 in principal and interest to the RIAA.
+For the period April through December 2004, SoundExchange repaid \$575,097 in principal and interest to the RIAA.

-SoundExchange's Administrative Rate for the period April 1, 2003 through March 31, 2004 was seventeen and one-third percent (17.33%).
+SoundExchange's Administrative Rate for the period April 1 through December 31, 2004 was fifteen percent (15%).